Department of Anthropology

 ANT 2063.
 Language, Thought, and Culture.
 (3-0) 3 Credit Hours.

 This course surveys anthropological approaches to the cross-cultural study of language, emphasizing linkages among language, expressive culture, systems of belief and value, and the production of cultural meaning.
-The effects of social context upon speech are examined as are relations of inequality and power that shape linguistic interaction.
+The effects of social context upon speech are examined, as are relations of inequality and power that shape linguistic interaction.
 Instruction is also given in the fundamentals of descriptive linguistics.
 The course fulfills all required learning objectives for the Language, Philosophy, and Culture component of the core curriculum.
 Generally offered: Fall, Spring.
-Course Fees: LRC1 $12; LRLF $10.27; STLF $18.48; DL01 $75.
+Course Fee: LRC1 $12; LRLF $10.27; STLF $18.48; DL01 $75.

 ANT 2113.
 Anthropology Goes to the Movies.
 (3-0) 3 Credit Hours.